-Employees who attend training may mutually agree with his/her supervisor to have the start and end of the work day adjusted.
+For onsite training and training requiring an overnight stay, employees who attend training may mutually agree with his/her supervisor to have the start and end of the workday adjusted.

-Non-Mandatory training is considered a benefit to the employee and no overtime compensation will be provided for the purposes of attending such training opportunities.
+Non-Mandatory training is considered a benefit to the employee and the employees who attend training may mutually agree with his/her supervisor that no overtime compensation will be provided for the purposes of attending such training opportunities unless on a county holiday.

-SECTION 15.2 TUITION REIMBURSEMENT
+SECTION 15.2: TUITION REIMBURSEMENT